-These gummies were made in moulds as individual shaped treats, but they can also be made as set-and-slice treats in a pan.
+These gummies were made in moulds (affiliate link) as individual shaped treats, but they can also be made as set-and-slice treats in a pan.
 The process is the same for either method, other than slicing of course.
 When made with plain yogurt, these gummies are naturally a creamy white.
-The mixture can also be tinted with compatibly flavoured natural colourings (or a dog-safe food colouring) before pouring the prepared gelatin mixture into your molds, if you wish.
+The mixture can also be tinted with compatibly flavoured natural colourings (or a dog-safe food colouring) before pouring the prepared gelatin mixture into your moulds, if you wish.
 Check out out hot pink gummy treats for a delicious naturally coloured example.

-- 1/2 cup cool water (or alternative dog-friendly liquid)
+- 1/2 cup cool water, stock, or alternative dog-friendly liquid

 - 3 tbsp quality powdered gelatin